 Best Ideas to Boost Productivity at a Desk Facing the Window

-You can take a number of measures to make you stay productive on a desk facing the window.
-Below are the tips that I found helpful for working on a desk beside or facing the window.
+You can take several measures to stay productive at a desk facing the window.
+Below are the helpful tips for working at a desk beside or facing the window.

 1- Create a dedicated workspace with minimal distractions

-Your workspace should be dedicated to work only and not other stuff.
-That means you shouldn’t eat or watch Netflix at your desk; it won’t help you stay focused and awake.
-The surroundings shouldn’t be distracting, and it should help you work instead of getting in the way.
+Your workspace should be dedicated to work only and not to other stuff.
+That means you shouldn’t eat or wash at your desk; it won’t help you stay focused and awake.
+The surroundings shouldn’t distract you from working, but instead get in the way.

 2- Organize and declutter the desk regularly

 Distractions like a messy or disorganized desk can be a problem.
-Your desk won’t be able to focus if there is stuff all over it or on it.
+You won’t be able to fowon’tf stuff is all over it.
 It is easier to get things done when your desk is neat and clean.
-Furthermore, a desk that is overloaded with cords, accessories, and misplaced items makes it difficult to work and creates a disturbance.
+Furthermore, a desk overloaded with cords, accessories, and misplaced items makes working difficult and disturbing.

 3- Implement a task management system to stay organized

-Following a task management system or scheduling software allows you to stay clear on your goals and tasks for the day.
-It keeps you organized and managed and gives you more time to batch other stuff.
+Following a task management system or scheduling software allows you to focus on your goals and daily tasks you organize and manage, and gives you more time to focus on other things.
 You can also use the batching technique to divide your responsibilities into four categories.

 4- Take regular breaks and incorporate movement into the work routine